arminmoin/ML-Quadrat/README.md

 ./Anaconda3-2021.05-Linux-x86_64.sh
 ```

-Perhaps you need to add conda to the PATH, if it is not there (you may check that with ```bash echo $PATH```).
+Perhaps you need to add conda to the PATH environmental variable, if it is not there (you may check that with ```echo $PATH```).
 Assuming, you have downloaded and installed Anaconda in /home/user:

 ```bash
 export PATH=$PATH:/home/user/anaconda3/condabin/